Health Co-Benefits of the Built Environment

 Director of the Harvard Healthy Buildings Program

 “Climate policies are increasingly focusing on buildings.
 Yet health is not sufficiently included in these discussions.
 To help address this gap and improve public health, we have developed the Co-Benefits of the Build Environment (CoBE) tool.
-The tool helps decision-makers and other stakeholders to assess their current performance and qualify health and climate co-benefits to improve the health and well-being of people and our planet.”
+The tool helps decision-makers and other stakeholders to assess their current performance and quantify health and climate co-benefits to improve the health and well-being of people and our planet.”

 Paricher Salimafard